sriram1999s/Generic-Splay-Tree/README.md

 ```

 ## Joining
-> Joining of two splay trees can take place only when the largest element is smaller than the smallest element in the second tree
+> Joining of two splay trees can take place only when the largest element of the first tree is smaller than the smallest element in the second tree

 ```c++
 // assume two trees of type SplayTree<float> name st1 and st2